Introduction to OCaml Programming

 Pattern matching first example

-Here is a real solution to the above issue:
+Here is a real solution to how elements of option types can be used:

 # match (nice_div 5 2) with